yAOwzers/tp/docs/DeveloperGuide.md

 Expected: All notebooks, sections and pages will be printed out.

 2.11.1.2.
 Listing the list of notebooks and their sections
 i.
-Prerequistes: User must be in a notebook and not in a section.
+Prerequisites: User must be in a notebook and not in a section.
 ii.
 Test case: `list /s`
 Expected: All notebooks and their respective sections will be printed out.

 #### 2.12 Tagging a Notebook/Section/Page

 2.12.1.
 Tagging an existing notebooks/sections/pages in the list.
 i.
-Prerequistes: User must be in the Notebook mode.
+Prerequisites: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.
 List all tasks in the tasklist using the `list` command.
 There must be existing tasks in the list.
 ii.
 Test case: `tag /tschoolWork`
 Expected: Specified name of notebook/section/page in the list is tagged with a tag 'schoolWork'.
 iii.
 Test case: `tag`